Home modification request

 - major modifications may take up to 90 working days

-Your local FACS Housing office will keep you and your occupational therapist updated during this process.
+Your local DCJ Housing office will keep you and your occupational therapist updated during this process.

 What happens when the work is completed?